React icon library for product UI: browse Iconoir here

 - Use open-source MIT licensing: Adopt icons in commercial and product workflows while following clear upstream license terms.

-- Integrate with multiple platforms: Apply icons across SVG, React, React Native, Flutter, Figma, Framer, and related workflows.
+- Integrate with multiple platforms: Apply the same family across SVG, React, React Native, Flutter, Figma, and Framer so design files and code stay aligned.

 - Customize icon appearance: Tune optical size, stroke weight, and color on the official site for better visual fit.